GauravDhuri/missingskill-learning/flutter/flutter.md

 Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase.

 Some advantages of using Flutter are :-
-* Mordern and reactive framework
+* Modern and reactive framework
 * Uses dart which is easy to learn
 * Fast development
 * Same UI can run over multiple application
-* Fluid and asthetic interfaces
+* Fluid and aesthetic interfaces

 # <span class="header">Widgets</span>

-Just like how Almost everything is JS is an object, In flutter everything is widget.Inface the application itself can be considered as Widget.
+Just like how Almost everything is JS is an object, In flutter everything is widget.
+In fact the application itself can be considered as Widget.
 Widget are basically user interface components used to create interface.

 Most Important widgets used in creating any app :-
 * MyApp - User created Widget/Root of the application